 Business users more often than not judge their tools by their looks.
-Sure, a nice, appealing, and user-friendly interface is great to have, but when it comes to analytics, the user interface plays only a minor part in the complete solution equation.
-Analytics and decision making is based on data which is usually stored in one or many databases.
+Sure, a nice, appealing, and user-friendly interface is great to have.
+However, when it comes to analytics, the user interface plays only a minor part in the complete solution equation.
+Data, stored in one or many databases is a cornerstone for any analytics and decision making.
 The magic happens below the water surface and the users only see the tip of the iceberg (user interface).
-Hidden in the dark most of the “dirty work” takes place, such as data preparation, data coordination, storage and architecture, all of which lays the groundwork for analytical solutions to perform to the best of their abilities.
-Using the rule of the thumb I would say 7 out 8 things that need to happen before raw data provides useful insights are not seen by business users nor they need be.

-Today I want to put to light some of the stuff we rarely talk about but is in a world of its own and a very integral part of any analytical solution: the database.
+Today I want to put to light some of the stuff we rarely talk about.
+It is in a world of its own and a very integral part of any analytical solution: the database.
 The basic requirements analytical databases must satisfy are: integrity, accuracy, availability, and performance.
 I will mainly address another one: capacity.

 Mankind has been forever trying to properly store and use its data.
-The first system of/on record is the 30,000-year-old Ishango bone which was most probably used by the first people to count days, the number of domestic animals or warriors.
+The first system of/on record is the 30,000-year-old Ishango bone.
+It was most likely used by the first people to count days, the number of domestic animals or warriors.
 Data was written on the bones with a sharp rock (in order to make dashes).
-This prehistoric system is obviously so good that is still used today – we can see it in action in pubs, breweries, at card games, and everywhere else.
+This prehistoric system is obviously so good that is still used today.
+We can see it in action in pubs, breweries, at card games, and everywhere else.

 Of course, modern methods of storing the data are entirely different.
-Our data is digitized and the very principles of storing and accessing the data are not known to most users – they are not even interested in them.
+Most business users don’t know where data is stored, and frankly, they have no interest in knowing that.
 Users only care about the experience – the data they seek or use should be accessible immediately and all the time, accurate and readily available.

 Have you ever wondered what database solutions companies use today?
-The systems that came out in the 90s when IT departments built their data warehouses on classic relational databases (like Oracle, Microsoft SQL, IBM DB/2) are still very much present.
-These last century solutions were built for the needs of IT departments that wanted to facilitate their work and are less suitable for direct use in the modern business environment.
+Many companies are still using data warehouses on classic relational databases from 90’s (like Oracle, Microsoft SQL, IBM DB/2).
+These last century solutions are less suitable for direct use in the modern business analyitcs.

 In this century databases have already experienced two (r)evolutions.
 Specialized analytical appliances appeared, followed by analytical databases.
-In recent years analytical systems based on distributed data processing, most often having their roots in HDFS, emerged.
+In recent years emerged analytical systems based on distributed data processing.

-Currently there is an abundance of choice when it comes to database solutions on the market and this makes it difficult for companies to decide which is best suited to their needs and requirements.
+Currently there is an abundance of choice when it comes to database solutions on the market.
+This makes it difficult for companies to decide which suits their needs and requirements best.
 The latter are also constantly evolving which creates demand for even faster development.
 Such technology development made a big mess and the result is that most companies use very heterogeneous, siloed and often incompatible solutions in the workplace.
 Complex IT environments also have higher maintenance costs and are less competitive; implementing change is becoming a nightmare.
-But ask any businessman and you will learn that when it comes to ROI time is no longer measured in decades but in months.
+But ask any businessman and you will learn that when it comes to ROI, they no longer measure decades but in months.
 Database and analytical solutions should follow suit.